Crissov/unicode-proposals/fourth-monkey.md

 ### E. Frequently Requested:

-I have no proof of this character being frequently requested by name, but “it wasn’t me”, “I didn’t do nothing”, “my hands are tied” and their equivalents in other languages are frequently used phrases that would be subject to be augmented or substituted by the proposed emoji character.
+I have no evidence of this character being frequently requested by name, but “it wasn’t me”, “I didn’t do nothing”, “my hands are tied” and their equivalents in other languages are frequently used phrases that would be subject to be augmented or substituted by the proposed emoji character.

 Factors for Exclusion
 ---------------------

 ### F. Overly Specific:

 One of the two existing generic monkey emojis – 🐵 and 🐒 – could be used in proximity to all of the three wise monkeys – 🙈 🙉 🙊 – to signify the fourth one without further explicit determination of its *verb*-No-Evil status: 🙈 🙉 🙊 🐵.
-This would be quite ambiguous, though, and does not work with restricted context.
+This would be quite ambiguous, though, and does not work if one wants to refer to the meaning of the fourth monkey specifically.

 ### G. Open-ended: